TalhaJuikar/homelab/README.md

 - **External Secrets**: I use External Secrets Operator to fetch sensitive data from Bitwarden
 - **Secret Rotation**: Regular rotation of credentials for critical services
 - **Sealed Secrets**: For cases where I need to commit encrypted secrets to Git
-- **Access Controls**: Fine-grained access controls for all credential stores

 ## 💾 Storage Strategy